HMS Inflexible (1845)

 HMS Inflexible was a Bulldog-class sloop designed by Sir William Symonds, Surveyor of the Navy.
 Originally she was ordered as a Driver-class sloop, however, under Admiralty Order of 26 December 1843 she was directed to be built to a new specification.
 After commissioning she sailed for the East Indies and participated in the last year of the New Zealand War of 1845 to 1847.
-She then was in the Black Sea for the Russian War followed by the Second Opium War with China.
+She then was in the Black Sea for the Crimean War followed by the Second Opium War with China.
 She was sold for breaking in July 1864.

 Inflexible was the third vessel to carry this name since it was used for an 18-gun sloop, launched by St John's at Lake Champlain on 1 October 1776 and whose fate is unknown.

 Construction

 She was ordered on 18 March 1841 from Pembroke Dockyard though her keel was not laid until January 1844.
 She was launched on 22 May 1845.
 Following her launch she was towed to Liverpool to have her boilers and machinery fitted.
 She was then towed to Devonport and was completed for sea on 9 August 1846 at an initial cost of £50,114 including the hull at £22,338, machinery at £18,458 and fitting at £9,418.